 The story unfolds in the 1160s.
 Jerusalem had been in crusader hands since 1099 and a string of Christian states had been formed encompassing such cities as Antioch, Tripoli and Gaza.
 There was both a constant fear of attack by the Muslim caliphate but also a curious if uneasy co-existence with the enemy.

-Almaric’s subsequent campaign in Egypt relied on Templar support and it didn’t go well.
-While Almaric was occupied in the Nile delta, Nur ed-Din attacked Antioch to the north.
+Amalric’s subsequent campaign in Egypt relied on Templar support and it didn’t go well.
+While Amalric was occupied in the Nile delta, Nur ed-Din attacked Antioch to the north.
 The ruler of that crusader domain, Bohemond III, was lured into a familiar Saracen retreat and then attack trap, which killed many Templars.
-The experience of Almaric’s activities in Egypt and Bohemond in Antioch made the Templars think that in future they might rely on their own knowledge of battlefield tactics instead of the more impetuous Latin princes.
+The experience of Amalric’s activities in Egypt and Bohemond in Antioch made the Templars think that in future they might rely on their own knowledge of battlefield tactics instead of the more impetuous Latin princes.

 Instead – and incredible as it might seem – the Assassins paid the Templars an annual tribute of 2,000 Bezants (high value coins) to be left alone by the knights!
 In the 1160s, Sinan – leader of the Assassins and known as the Old Man of the Mountain – announced that the end of the world and the resurrection of the flesh had arrived.
 This was heretical to Christians and Muslims but led the Assassins into a constant orgy – by all accounts – where hedonism ruled.